ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass

-JagexLauncherBypass is a collection of cmd files designed to simplify the process of switching between different third-party clients, including Runelite and Devious.
+JagexLauncherBypass is a collection of files designed to simplify the process of switching between different third-party clients, including Runelite and Devious.

 ## Usage
+To start plese Download the devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar)
+### Windows

 To switch to the Devious client, follow these steps:

-1. Download the devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar)
-2. Download the `client-switcher.cmd` file.
+1. Download the `client-switcher.cmd` file.
-3. Execute the `client-switcher.cmd` file.
+2. Execute the `client-switcher.cmd` file.
 It will switch to and from the Devious client each time it is executed.

+### Linux
+1. Ensure you are using this [jagex launcher for linux](https://github.com/TormStorm/jagex-launcher-linux)
+2. Download the `client-switcher.sh` file.
+3. Execute the `client-switcher.sh` file.
+It will switch to and from the Devious client each time it is executed.

 ## Compatibility

-These cmd files are currently compatible with Windows operating systems.
+These cmd files are currently compatible with Windows and Linux operating systems.
 We're actively working on creating scripts for Mac OS as well.

 ## Supported Clients